 Key Market Stats:

-- Most affordable neighborhoods for renters in Montgomery, Alabama are Highland Park, Garden District, and Forest Park, where rents average between $795 and $849 per month.
+- Most affordable neighborhoods for renters in Montgomery, Alabama are Highland Park, Capitol Heights, and Garden District, where rents average between $545 and $595 per month.

 - Old Cloverdale and Brentwood are two of the most expensive neighborhoods for renters in Montgomery, where rents can go for $1,050 and more per month.